o3de/community/process-docs-and-markdown/website-updates.md

 ```
 ![image](/process-docs-and-markdown/files/media/member-image.png)

-Say we wanted to add more logos and we do not have any more room.
-To add another slider, you would create the following.
+If you need to add a slider stop to fit additional logos, add a new carousel item to `layouts\partials\home\partners.html`:

 ```html
 	            <div class="carousel-item">
           </div>
 ```

-Followed by
+In the next section of `layouts\partials\home\partners.html`, add a new button for the slider stop, the number in `data-slide-to` should be one more than the current slider count:

 ```html
 	     <a data-target="#carouselPartnersIndicators" data-slide-to="5" class="btn carousel-btn">
               <i class="fas fa-circle"></i>
             </a>
 ```
-And if we wanted to add the Logo, we would simply add
+To add a logo to a slider, copy and paste the following into the new carousel item `div`:

 ```html
 			<div class="partner-logo caict-logo"></div>
 ```
-In this case we would replace `caict-logo` with the logo name we did in the above steps
+In this example, replace `caict-logo` with your logo name.

-The file would then look like:
+The following version of `layouts\partials\home\partners.html` shows all of these changes:

 ```html
 .......